Shocked by COVID deaths, young Indians rush for life insurance

 Insurers did not reveal how many plans they sold citing business confidentiality, but many said it was in the “high thousands”.

-"The current pandemic has led to higher awareness around the need for financial protection and the inadequacy of the current insurance coverage," Niraj Shah, chief financial officer of HDFC Life Insurance (HDFL.NS), said.
+“The current pandemic has led to higher awareness around the need for financial protection and the inadequacy of the current insurance coverage,” Niraj Shah, chief financial officer of HDFC Life Insurance, said.

 Shah’s firm said it had seen more demand for protection products by the under-35 age group since the pandemic first struck India, around 15 months ago.